 I was watching one of my favorite shows, The Goldbergs, on Hulu this evening and sighed when I noted the oft used theme of Dodge Ball.
 It seems to be an ubiquitous episode for every show which has school aged protagonists.

-The only purpose of my blog today is to educate those who probably have the wrong impression about what Dodge Ball is and what it is not.
+The only purpose of my blog today is to educate those who probably have the wrong impression about Dodge Ball.
 I do not pretend that my description of the game is the only interpretation.
-I played dodge ball from elementary school all the way through high school but that doesn’t mean I played it in all its forms.
+I played dodge ball from elementary school all the way through high school.
+That doesn’t mean I played it in all its forms.
 My experience might well be different than others.

-Dodge Ball is portrayed in the media as largely one of two things.
-A sadistic exercise invented by gym teachers to hurt and humiliate weaker children or a strength building exercise that helps children gain character.
+The media portrays Dodge Ball as largely one of two things.
+A sadistic exercise invented by gym teachers to hurt and humiliate weaker children.
+Or a strength building exercise that helps children gain character.
 It might well be a bit of both but first a quick perusal of the various rules by which I played.

 Most versions of the game have the following rules.